 Advising

-NYU Grossman Long Island School of Medicine’s Office of Student Affairs offers a wide range of advising and counseling services to help students succeed academically and become compassionate, culturally mindful primary care physicians.
-All students are assigned an academic coach (counselor) and a specialty career advisor during Transition to Medical School week.
-Academic coaches provide counseling throughout the three-year curriculum.
-Students meet with an academic coach at least once every two months to discuss performance, identify areas where a student may need help, set achievable actions plans, and participate in personal wellness activities.
-Specialty career advisors provide specialty career advice, elective selection in Phase Two and Three, assist with identifying research projects, and provide guidance during the residency application process.
+NYU Grossman Long Island School of Medicine’s Office of Student Affairs, led by the Associate Dean of Students, offers a wide range of advising and support services to help students succeed academically and become compassionate, culturally mindful primary care physician leaders.
+All students are assigned to an academic coach and to a departmental advisor during their Transition to Medical School orientation week.
+Academic coaches provide support throughout the three-year curriculum.
+Students meet with an academic coach at least once every two months to discuss academic performance, identify areas where a student may need help, and set achievable action plans focusing on curricular and wellness goals.

 Tutoring